hwmrocker/blog/_posts/2013-12-07-AFWall-a-firewall-for-Android.md

 * Search for applications.
 * You can limit the access to WIFI, cellular network, and roaming for each app.

-If you like the app very much you can [buy a pro version with the same feature set at the play store.]
+If you like the app very much you can [buy a pro version with the same feature set at the play store.][play]

 [play]: https://play.google.com/store/apps/details?id=dev.ukanth.ufirewall.donate
 [fdroid]: https://f-droid.org/repository/browse/?fdfilter=afwall&fdid=dev.ukanth.ufirewall